gdiet/backup/README.md

 ### Mount The File System Without GUI

 If you want to mount the dedup file system without a GUI, run `dedupfs`.
 This behaves like `gui-dedupfs` except that it does not start a GUI.
 So see above for more details on how `dedupfs` works.
+Note that to stop the filesystem you may have to press `CTRL-C` **twice** in the `dedupfs` console.

 ### Mount The File System Read-Only